 A co-working space will not only fill your social needs, but it can also spark a potential office romance.
 Okay, this might be a stretch.
 But ask yourself this, do you want to take a chance to meet your significant other on Tinder where your date, “Lauren”, will most likely show up to be a catfish 55-year old hairy man, or spark a connection with a stranger over the office printer in a super cool co-working space?
 I’d go with number two – you’re welcome.

 I bet working out of your home office doesn’t seem that great now does it?
-Check out Waterman Business Centres for awesome coworking space that’s sure to impress you way beyond these 7 reasons.
+Check out Waterman Workspaces for awesome coworking space that’s sure to impress you way beyond these 7 reasons.